 Sheki Khan's Palace and the art of shebeke

 In the green foothills of the Greater Caucasus, the small city of Sheki holds one of the most beautiful buildings in Azerbaijan: the Palace of the Sheki Khans.
 Behind a facade of painted patterns and glittering coloured glass lies a summer residence so refined that it, and the historic centre around it, earned a place on the UNESCO World Heritage List.
+If you only stop at one monument on a trip through northern Azerbaijan, we usually point people here — it is the kind of place travellers come away photographing detail after detail, then talking about for the rest of the trip.

 The palace